First Families of Virginia

 View of the main façade of Stratford Hall in Westmoreland County, the ancestral home of the Lee family of Virginia.
 Along with the Byrds, Carters, Washingtons, Harrisons and others, these families were at the core of Virginia's plantocracy for centuries.

-The First Families of Virginia (FFV) are a group of early settler families who became a socially and politically dominant group in the British Colony of Virginia and later the Commonwealth of Virginia.
-They descend from European colonists who primarily settled at Jamestown, Williamsburg, the Northern Neck and along the James River and other navigable waters in Virginia during the 17th century.
-These elite families generally married within their social class for many generations and, as a result, most surnames of First Families date to the colonial period.
+The First Families of Virginia (FFV) are a group of early white American settler families who became a socially, culturally, and politically dominant group in the Colony of Virginia, of the British Thirteen Colonies and later on the present day Commonwealth of Virginia, of the United States of America.
+The first families of Virginia also descend from European colonists, specifically the British colonists who primarily settled at Jamestown, Williamsburg, the Northern Neck and along the James River and other navigable waters in Virginia during the 17th century.
+These elite families generally married within their social class for many generations and, as a result, most surnames of First Families date back to the US colonial period.

-The American Revolution cut many of the FFV's ties with Britain.
-While some First Family members were loyal to Britain, others were Whigs who supported and often took leading roles in the Revolution.
-Most First Families remained in Virginia, where they flourished as tobacco planters, and from the sale of slaves to the cotton states to the south.
-Indeed, many younger sons of the First Families were relocated into the cotton belt to start their own plantations.
-With the emancipation of slaves during the Civil War and the consequential loss of slave labor, Virginia plantations struggled to turn a profit.
+The American Revolution cut many of the FFV's ties with Great Britain, despite this, some of the First Family members of Virginia were well known American loyalists to Great Britain, whereas others were American patriots (or Whigs) who supported and often took leading roles in the Revolution.
+Most First Families remained in Virginia, where they flourished as tobacco planters, and from the sale of slaves to the cotton states of the American South.
+Though most younger sons of the First Families who migrated west did so to Kentucky or Tennessee, some younger sons of the First Families some relocated into the Cotton Belt to start their own plantations.
+With the emancipation of slaves during the American Civil War and the consequential loss of slave labor, the FFV’s plantations struggled to turn a profit.

-The First Families, albeit poorer than before, maintained social and political leadership during the late 19th and early 20th centuries.
-Marshall Fishwick says that by the 1950s, "the old-time aristocracy [had] not given up, or sunk into decadence as Southern novelists suggest."
-They adopted modern agricultural technology and co-opted rich "Yankees" into their upper-class, rural horse-estate society.
-However, mirroring the fortunes of other White Anglo-Saxon Protestant social groups, the political and financial influence of the First Families in Virginia has declined over the last century.
+The First Families, albeit poorer than before, maintained social and political leadership in Virginia through the late 19th and early 20th centuries, adopting modern agricultural technology and coopting rich "Yankees" (people from the American North) into their upper-class, rural horse-estate society.
+However, mirroring the exact misfortunes of other White Anglo-Saxon Protestant social groups in the United States, the political and financial influence of the First Families in Virginia also suffered a decline in the 20th century.